How can we help you today?

 • File for Intellectual Property (IP) rights to protect your creative work.

-• If you’re building a brand, it’s best to secure a trademark as well.
+• While building a brand, secure trademark rights.
 That way, every logo, design, and slogan you use can’t be used by anyone else.

 • Check your platform’s rules before uploading or selling.